PPC campaigns, email marketing, social media management, SEO optimization or good old fashioned word of mouth.

 Use the information you now have at your disposal to revisit your initial thoughts and bring them more in line with the desires of your customers.

 Get Your Wireframe Right

-Whilst there’s numerous formulas out there, I’d recommend starting off with one of the below two.
+While there’s numerous formulas out there, I’d recommend starting off with one of the following two.

-Use these formulae in conjunction with your research to structure your message for maximum effect.
-Draw up a wireframe and list out exactly what points you want to address at each stage and include a few of the noticeable language points you picked out.
+Use these formulas in conjunction with your research to structure your message for maximum effect.
+Draw up a wireframe and list out exactly what points you want to address at each stage.
+Include a few of the noticeable language points you picked out.

 Writing Your Copy

 You know what you want to say and, thanks to the framework you’ve chosen, you know how you’re going to structure your message.

 All that’s left now is to write.